History of the Loss of Vietnam

-It was published by Liang Qichao, a leading Chinese nationalist revolutionary scholar then in Japan, who assisted Chau during his time attempting to drum up support for Vietnamese independence in China.
+It was published by Liang Qichao, a leading Chinese nationalist revolutionary scholar then in Japan, who assisted Phan during his time attempting to drum up support for Vietnamese independence in China.
 The book was intended for distribution mainly in China and abroad, but also for smuggling into Vietnam to rally people to the cause of Vietnamese independence.
 The book helped popularize the word "Vietnam."
 At the time, the country was generally called "Annam."

+Although named under History, the book is rather a memoir than a regular history book, due to the author's working method - lack of reference documents then based mainly on his own memory.

+Content

+The original edition of the memoir was divided to four parts: I, II, III and IV without titles, then was named by translator Nguyễn Quang Tô in the Quốc ngữ edition as 4 chapters: The reason of the loss of Vietnam, Short stories about typical patriots and mandarins right after the loss, The evil ruling of the French colonist in Vietnam, Looking forward to the future of Vietnam, respectively.

-The book negatively assessed the response of the Nguyen dynasty in the 19th century to the colonial challenges facing Vietnam and the failure to modernise, with the Nguyễn instead turning to ultra-orthodox conservative Confucianism.
-The book presents strident and emotive memorials to the key figures of the Cần Vương (Protect the King) movement of the late 1880s and early 1890s, led by mandarins such as Tôn Thất Thuyết and Phan Đình Phùng, who led guerrillas against the French.
+Chapter I negatively assessed the response of the Nguyễn dynasty in the 19th century to the colonial challenges facing Vietnam and the failure to modernise, with the Nguyễn instead turning to ultra-orthodox conservative Confucianism.
+Phan also accused emperor Tự Đức and top mandarins - who were responsible for the country's destiny - of underestimating the people and ignoring the public opinion.

+Chapter II presents strident and emotive memorials to the key figures of the Cần Vương (Protect the King) movement of the late 1880s and early 1890s, led by mandarins such as Nguyễn Quang Bích, Tống Duy Tân - Nguyễn Đôn Tiết, Nguyễn Duy Hiệu - Phan Bá Phiến, and Phan Đình Phùng, who led guerrillas against the French.
 The Cần Vương attempted to overthrow the French rule and establish the boy emperor Hàm Nghi as ruler of an independent Vietnam.

 History analyzed French social and economic policies in Vietnam, which it regards as oppression.
-In the book, Chau argues for the establishment of a nationwide pro-independence front with seven factions or interested groups with a specific motivation to fight the French colonial authorities.
+In the book, Phan argues for the establishment of a nationwide pro-independence front with seven factions or interested groups with a specific motivation to fight the French colonial authorities.

 The book was written in a style that differed from the prevailing writing technique and structure of the scholar gentry of the time.
-Chau eschewed this traditional style to write in a direct, ordinary prose style, especially in his analytical and argumentative sections.
+Phan eschewed this traditional style to write in a direct, ordinary prose style, especially in his analytical and argumentative sections.